regulation §65.107 allows the owner of an Experimental Light-Sport Aircraft to

 the full workshop fee will be charge.
 All 2 day

 courses require a deposit of the total class fee.
 This fee is

-A STAND BY SEAT may be issued to participants with family or personal
+A STAND BY SEAT voucher may be issued to participants with family or

-may be use when room is available in a class, with the same instructor, or another
+may be use when room is available in a class or another participant

 cancels.
 Stand by seats are valid for 12 months.